-The following frame drums are one that David teaches at the professional level – the Lap-Style frame drum (in the lineage of Glen Velez), the Tar (North Africa), the Bendir (Morocco), and the Riqq (Lebanon).
+The following frame drums are one that David teaches at the professional level: the Lap-Style or “on the knee” frame drum (in the lineage of Glen Velez), the Tar (North Africa), the Bendir (Morocco), and the Riqq (Lebanon).

 Download a frame drum groove sheet: Beginning grooves for frame drums and goblet drums.